 Thrilling rides at Luna Park

-There's no such thing as winter at Luna Park - it's a hot destination year-round.
+There's no such thing as winter at Luna Park - it's a 'hot' destination year-round.
 These school holidays the kids can enjoy real-life animal encounters, thrilling rides and fun food, like dagwood dogs, hot jam donuts, churros and hot chocolate.
-Why not try the iconic, over 112-year-old Great Scenic Railway, which offers breathtaking views of Melbourne's Port Phillip Bay.
+After a spectacular restoration, the Dodgems have returned to their historic home inside the all-new Luna Palace Penny Arcade.
+Don't forget to try the iconic, over 112-year-old Great Scenic Railway, which offers breathtaking views of Melbourne's Port Phillip Bay.

 Luna Park is the perfect destination for families, offering a wide range of attractions suitable for both kids and adults.
-Rain, hail or shine, it’s guaranteed to be a great day.
+It's guaranteed to be a great day.
+It's open every day during the school holidays (27 June to 12 July), 11am to 6pm Sunday to Wednesday, and 11am to 7pm on Friday and Saturday.

 RACV Members save on tickets to Luna Park.